crest-deep/MED-Task/README.md

 ```
 will give you the `txt` annotations in the place that you specify in the script.

+The output variables include:
+TRAIN_TXT_PATH, TEST_TXT_PATH: the `txt` annotation files of training and testing

 Each row in the `txt` annotation file corresponds to a video clip.
 It includes the path of the feature of the video and a label index ranging from `[1, 21]`. `[1, 20]` corresponds to the eventID from `E21` to `E40`, and `21` corresponds to the `background` label indicating not any target events are included.

+NEW_TEST_REF_FILE: the test 'csv' annotation file, which will be used for evaluation in `ResultEvaluate`.
+The format is the same as the test `csv` file of input.

 `Lstm` is written in Lua and depends on:
 ```